Kerenhb/KM2/README.md

 # KM2
 A program to help you find your preferred role in a team, created for my apprenticeship.
+The program is based of a questionnaire from Stellar Leadership (http://stellarleadership.com/).

 ## Scripts
 ### Start